davidwallacejackson/dagger-monorepo-dep-crawler/README.md

 RUN go build
 ```

 This Dockerfile ensures that the apt installation won't rerun unless we change its command, and the Go dependency installation step won't re-run when we haven't changed the dependencies in the manifest.
-By ordering our Dockerfile from least-frequently changing to most-frequently changing actions, we can minimize the amount of work done on each build.

 Monorepos complicate this picture.
 Let's consider the sample monorepo in this repository, which contains: